MetaMask/snaps/packages/snaps-cli/README.md

   mm-snap build --config                    Build './src/index.js' as ./snap.config.build.ts                    './dist/bundle.js' using the config
                                             in './snap.config.build.ts'
-  mm-snap manifest --fix                    Check the snap manifest, and fix any
+  mm-snap manifest --fix                    Check the Snap manifest, and fix any
                                             errors
-  mm-snap watch --port 8000                 The snap input file for changes, and
+  mm-snap watch --port 8000                 The Snap input file for changes, and
                                             serve it on port 8000
-  mm-snap serve --port 8000                 Serve the snap bundle on port 8000
+  mm-snap serve --port 8000                 Serve the Snap bundle on port 8000
 ```

 ## MetaMask Snaps

 MetaMask Snaps enables trustlessly extending the functionality of MetaMask at
 runtime.
-A snap consist of two things: a JSON manifest and a JavaScript bundle.
+A Snap consist of two things: a JSON manifest and a JavaScript bundle.
-At present, snaps can be published as npm packages on the public npm registry,
+At present, Snaps can be published as npm packages on the public npm registry,
 or hosted locally during development.
 In the future, it will be possible to
-publish snaps on many different platforms, including arbitrary npm registries
+publish Snaps on many different platforms, including arbitrary npm registries
 and IPFS.

-We recommend building your snap using this tool.
-You can bundle your snap using
+We recommend building your Snap using this tool.
+You can bundle your Snap using
 your own tools, but it must run in SES and only use the global APIs that
 MetaMask exposes at runtime.
-Although snaps currently execute in the browser,
+Although Snaps currently execute in the browser,
-some browser APIs are not available to snaps, and snaps do not have DOM access.
+some browser APIs are not available to Snaps, and Snaps do not have DOM access.

 ### The Snap Manifest